PX4/PX4-user_guide/en/contribute/code.md

 - `lowerCamelCase()` is used for functions and methods to *visually* distinguish them from `ClassConstructors()` and `ClassNames`.

+### Private Class Member Variable Names

+- `_underscore_prefixed_snake_case` is used for private class member variable names, as oppose to `underscore_postfixed_` due to "tab-ability" (see all class members with one press of tab) and PX4 style legacy (hard to teach old dogs new tricks).

 ### Class Privacy Keywords

 - *zero* spaces before `public:`, `private:`, or `protected:` keywords.